 22. English Toy Spaniel

-Tiny and compact, English Toy Spaniels are 9-10 inches and weigh 8-14 pounds.
-Raised to be royal companions, you might expect this breed to be a bit aristocratic.
+Tiny and compact, English Toy Spaniels grow up to 10 inches tall and weigh 8-14 pounds.
+Because they were raised to be royal companions, you might expect this breed to be a bit aristocratic.
+Some will be proud and self important.

 23. French Bulldog